 Ready to be Enchanted?

 The promenades of Merano are a gift for every age and skill level.
 The paths ascend easily with plenty of places to take a seat and rest.

 We have made this walk multiple times, encountering everyone from hardcore runners to babies in strollers to the elderly walking their dogs.
-As you can tell in this post, our favorite time to stroll the promenades is in the fall, but rest assured you will find them enchanting any time of year.
+As you can tell in this post, our favorite time to stroll the promenades is in the fall, but rest assured you will find them lovely any time of year.
 If you are visiting in autumn, consider timing your trip during the Merano Grape Festival.

-If enchantment is in your future, access our free South Tyrol Travel Resource Library.
-You’ll receive comprehensive guides on how to get the most out of your adventures in South Tyrol.
+If you are ready for an enchanting escape to Merano, discover our South Tyrol Travel Resources.
+You’ll receive comprehensive guides on how to get the most out of your adventures in South Tyrol and the Dolomites.